dotnet/dotnet-docker/1.0/README.md

 After running `dotnet run` in the CONTAINER, browse to `http://localhost:8000` in your host machine.

 On Windows, the experience is very similar.
-Replace the first command above with the following two commands:
+Replace the `docker run` command above with the following two commands:

  ```console
 docker run -e "ASPNETCORE_URLS=http://+:80" -it --rm microsoft/dotnet:nanoserver